ozimakov-rh/distributed-app-demo/README.md

 ## Components
  - `greeting-service` - the main API to greet a user
- - `random-quote-service` - a dependent service providing random quotes persisted in the database (PostgreSQL)
+ - `template-service` - a dependent service providing greeting templates persisted in the PostgreSQL database

 ## Usage examples
 `TODO`